mauro-ferrario/webpack-three-pug-scaffold/readme.md

-Basisc scaffold to run a webpack project with pug structure.
-Ready to handle ES6, images, fonts, scss.
+Basisc scaffold to run a webpack project with pug structure and three.js Ready to handle ES6, images, fonts, scss.

 **Scripts:**